theprogrammergary/Fiverr-Scraper/README.md

 # Fiverr-Scraper

-Scraps order deliveries from Fiverr
+Scrapes order deliveries from Fiverr by looping through the frontend a tags.
+Begins when the user clicks the chrome-extension.